 Depending on the location of the pipe fabrication work they are classified into two groups.

 - Field Pipe Fabrication.

 In the Shop pipe fabrication process pipe, fittings and components are assembled by welding into spool assemblies at the fabricator’s facility or a workshop normally known as a pipe fabrication shop.
 The spools are then labeled using an identifier and transported to the construction site for installation.
-Whereas in the field pipe fabrication all these assemblies are done at the construction site.
+Whereas in field pipe fabrication all these assemblies are done at the construction site.